redtexts/texts/rutgers_1916_the_left_wing.md

 refuse a chance for reorganization, this will only illustrate their lack of vitality.

-There now is a beginning of action, however small as yet.
+There now is a beginning of _action_, however small as yet.
 Some of you may not like it at this moment, others perhaps would have preferred it in some other form.
 Don't bother about smaller details.
 Act; join;
 participate in discussions, in meetings, in demonstrations; give your